hannguyen0712/credit-scorecerer/README.md

   • Soft credit pulls through a third-party API called CRS https://crsecreditmonitoringapi.redoc.ly/tag/DevTools-Web-Widget-with-Integrated-Authentication/ that allows users to securely view their Equifax report data on Credit Scorecerer.

-More documentation available within the Web repository.
+More documentation available within the Web and Mobile repository respectively for their features and developments.
+Currently, most of the developments are for web.

 [Ideation credit, a hackathon friend of mine, Erick Li.]